About

 Short Bio

-I’m an award-winning author of more than ninety books for young readers.
-My books have been honored with a Riverby Award for Excellence in Nature Writing, a Green Prize for Sustainable Literature, a Green Earth Book Honor, and spots on many state reading lists.
+I’m an award-winning author of 100 children’s books.
+I write true stories about plants, animals, ecosystems, and other STEM topics.
+My books have been honored with a Green Earth Book Honor, a Riverby Award for Excellence in Nature Writing, and spots on many state reading lists.

-I live in Pennsylvania, where I love to visit schools, sharing stories of discovery and teaching the craft of writing.
+I live in State College, Pennsylvania, where my husband and I raised our three children.
+When I’m not writing, I work as a visiting author in schools, sharing my love of science and teaching the craft of writing.

 Here I am at about age three, learning to fish.